‘General Hospital’ Spoilers: Dawn Of Day Has One Mother-Daughter Pair Scrambling For Cover

 General Hospital spoilers for the days ahead tease that things will remain complicated in relation to Shiloh and his Dawn of Day organization.
-Kristina is resistant to letting go of DOD while Sonny, Alexis, Sam, and others are desperate to protect her.
+Kristina is resistant to let go of DOD while Sonny, Alexis, Sam, and others are desperate to protect her.
 New teasers indicate that both Sam and Alexis will find themselves backed into corners soon, scrambling to maintain covers.

 Viewers watched this past week as Kristina got her hands on Alexis’ phone and reached out to Valerie.
 The new print edition of Soap Opera Digest reveals that as Valerie and Chase get more involved in investigating Krissy’s whereabouts, they will manage to trace that call to Alexis’ phone.